-In assessing going concern the Directors have given careful consideration to the potential impact of the cost of living crisis.
+In assessing going concern the Directors have given careful consideration to the potential impact of the increased cost of living for many which continues to impact on levels of disposable income.

 The Company is facing uncertainty in terms of membership subscriptions which are declining combined with a high demand for guidance to be issued to affiliates, members and participants in the context of a leanly resourced HQ.